In China’s Xinjiang, forced medication accompanies lockdown

 The latest grueling lockdown, now in its 45th day, comes in response to 826 cases reported in Xinjiang since mid-July, China’s largest caseload since the initial outbreak.
-The lockdown is especially striking because of its severity, and because there hasn’t been a single new case of local transmission in over a week.
+But the Xinjiang lockdown is especially striking because of its severity, and because there hasn’t been a single new case of local transmission in over a week.

-Harsh lockdowns have been imposed elsewhere in China, most notably in Wuhan in Hubei province, the city where the virus was first detected.
+Harsh lockdowns have been imposed elsewhere in China, most notably in Wuhan in Hubei province, where the virus was first detected.
 But though Wuhan grappled with over 50,000 cases and Hubei with 68,000 in all, many more than in Xinjiang, residents there weren’t forced to take traditional medicine and were generally allowed outdoors within their compounds for exercise or grocery deliveries.

 The response to an outbreak of more than 300 cases in Beijing in early June was milder still, with a few select neighborhoods locked down for a few weeks.
 In contrast, more than half of Xinjiang’s 25 million people are under a lockdown that extends hundreds of miles from the center of the outbreak in the capital, Urumqi, according to an AP review of government notices and state media reports.

 Authorities say the measures taken are for the well-being of all residents, though they haven’t commented on why they are harsher than those taken elsewhere.
 The Chinese government has struggled for decades to control Xinjiang, at times clashing violently with many of the region’s native Uighurs, who resent Beijing’s heavy-handed rule.

 “The Xinjiang Autonomous Region upheld the principle of people and life first….and guaranteed the safety and health of local people of all ethnic groups,” Chinese Ministry of Foreign Affairs spokesman Zhao Lijian said at a press briefing Friday.

 One Han businessman working between Urumqi and Beijing told the AP he was put in quarantine in mid-July.
 Despite having taken coronavirus tests five times and testing negative each time, he said, the authorities still haven’t let him out – not for so much as a walk.
 When he’s complained about his condition online, he said, he’s had his posts deleted and been told to stay silent.

 “The most terrible thing is silence,” he wrote on Chinese social media site Weibo in mid-August.
 “After a long silence, you will fall into the abyss of hopelessness.”

-He, too, is being forced to take Chinese traditional medicine, he said, including liquid from the same unmarked bottles as the Uighur woman, confirmed in images from both seen by the AP.
-He is also forced to take Lianhua Qingwen, a herbal remedy seized regularly by U.S. Customs and Border patrol for violating FDA laws against falsely claiming to be effective against COVID-19.
+He, too, is being forced to take Chinese traditional medicine, he said, including liquid from the same unmarked white bottles as the Uighur woman.
+He is also forced to take Lianhua Qingwen, a herbal remedy seized regularly by U.S. Customs and Border patrol for violating FDA laws by falsely claiming to be effective against COVID-19.

 “None of these medicines have been scientifically proven to be effective and safe,” said Fang Shimin, a former biochemist and writer known for his investigations of scientific fraud in China who now lives in the United States.
 “It’s unethical to force people, sick or healthy, to take unproven medicines.”

-Measures vary widely, and not all residents are taking the medication.
+Measures vary widely by city and neighborhood, and not all residents are taking the medication.
 The Uighur woman says that despite the threats against her, she’s flushing the liquid and pills down the toilet.
 A Han man whose parents are in Xinjiang told the AP that for them, the remedies are voluntary.

 “There’s no other way if the government wants to control this epidemic,” he said, declining to be named to avoid retribution.
 “We don’t want our outbreak to become like Europe or America.”